AUEB-BALab/repo-evaluate/README.md

 * A README file which actively uses Markdown (•)
 * Use of GitHub features (Issues, Actions, Wiki , Projects etc)

+#### Gradle validation
+- Gradle validation doesn't work 100% of the time.
+When a Gradle build fails standard error is printed to sort manually

 _tasks with (•) are done_